scboesch/vue-amplify-cdk-template/README.md

 - [x] Secure the application to only support logged in users.
 - [x] Add support for CDK resoruces and ensure those resources can be accessed from the Amplify stack.
 - [x] Pass SQS URL to lambda function via env parameters.
-- [ ] Create a CDK lambda function that monitors the SQS queue.
+- [x] Create a CDK lambda function that monitors the SQS queue.
+- [ ] Enqueue into a stack's exposed SQS queue.
+Currently, you don't know how to export the queueURL to use it.
-- [ ] Update the CDK lambda function to create a new Todo or different model to demonstrate that CDK resources can update the data model.
+- [ ] Call a lambda function exposed by a stack.

-- [ ] Correct typscript issue that Property 'addEnvironment' does not exist on backend.sayHello.resources.lambda.addEnvironment
+- [ ] Be able to build GUIs that can call lambda functions and sqs queues exposed by stacks.

+Functions in the Amplify stack can be streamed back to the console.
+Functions in other stacks, will not return logs.
+It may make sense to try calling functions to see the responses.

+It is possible to create a lambda function to monitor the SQS queue when the new lambda function is included in the backend.
+We can enqueue from sayHello and dequeue from processQueue.
+We can not enable triggers to monitor SQS queues from outside the stack.

 https://docs.amplify.aws/react/build-a-backend/add-aws-services/custom-resources/